Kobanoss/C.U.M.S/Doc.md

 #### OP_PUSH_INT (push)

-	Adding integer value to top of the stack
+	Adding integer value to top of the stack.
 - Args:

 		Integer